Quantum-Electrodynamical Density-Functional Theory Exemplified by the Quantum Rabi Model: The Levy--Lieb Functional

 \begin{proof} Firstly, we invoke \cref{thrm:ExistenceOptimizer} to show that an optimizer $\psi$ exists and \crefpart{thrm:fllproperties}{item:flluniqueoptimiser} to have it real and with non-negative components.
 Furthermore, the optimizer $\psi$ satisfies the Schrödinger equation in the strong sense by \cref{thrm:OptimalityRegular}.
 This means it has all the properties that we showed for ground states in \cref{subsec:GSProperies}, in particular that it is unique. \end{proof}

 The preceding theorem has tremendous consequences.
 Firstly, since every regular density pair is a ground-state solution for an Hamiltonian with some $(v,j)\in\RR^2$, we achieved a full $v$-representability result.
 Secondly, since this ground state is always non-degenerate, there is no need to ever rely on mixed states.
 This means that the Lieb functional $F_\mathrm{L}$~\cite{Lieb1983}, that is equal to the constrained search over ensembles, will give the same result.
 In other words, the Levy--Lieb functional and the Lieb functional are the same.
-Finally, since the Lieb functional is always convex, also $F_\mathrm{LL}$ is, and since the external quantities $(v,j)$ from the subdifferential $-\underline\partial F(\sigma,\xi)$ are unique as Lagrange multipliers (\cref{thrm:OptimalityRegular}), the functional is differentiable by a basic result from convex analysis (see, e.g.\ \cite[Theorem~25.1]{rockafellar-book}).
+Finally, since the Lieb functional is always convex, it implies that $F_\mathrm{LL}$ is also convex.
+Then since the external quantities $(v,j)$ from the subdifferential $-\underline\partial F(\sigma,\xi)$ are unique as Lagrange multipliers (\cref{thrm:OptimalityRegular}), the functional is differentiable by a basic result from convex analysis (see, e.g., Theorem 25.1 in \citet{rockafellar-book}).
 We collect those results in the following corollary.